garuda-linux/pkgbuilds/README.md

 These can be handled by adding the package to `conflicts()` of `garuda-common-settings` and [auto-pacman](https://gitlab.com/garuda-linux/pkgbuilds/-/blob/main/garuda-update/auto-pacman?ref_type=heads#L10) of `garuda-update`.
 The result is that the offending package gets removed automatically due to the conflict.

-## Deployments
+## CI

 ### General

-Deployments may automatically be triggered by appending `[deploy *]` to the commit message.
+Deployments may automatically be triggered by either changing content inside a PKGBUILD directory or appending `[deploy *]` to the commit message.
 Unlike the PKGBUILD checks, these are only available for commits on the `main` branch.
 Supported are:

 - `[deploy all]`: Deploys a full `garuda` routine, meaning all PKGBUILDs in this repository.
-- `[deploy pkgname]`: Deploys the package `pkgname`, which means that by replacing this with `garuda-bash-settings`, one would deploy `garuda-bash-settings`.
+- `[deploy $pkgname]`: Deploys the package `pkgname`, which means that by replacing this with `garuda-bash-settings`, one would deploy `garuda-bash-settings`.

-Once any of those combinations gets detected, the deployment starts after `shfmt` and `shellcheck` checks are completed successfully.
+Once any of those combinations gets detected, the deployment starts after a few checks are completed successfully.
 Logs of past deployments may be inspected via the [Pipelines](https://gitlab.com/garuda-linux/pkgbuilds/-/pipelines) section.

 ### Automated bumps